 PFAS: the dangerous forever chemicals threatening our health

-Per- and polyfluoroalkyl substances (PFAS) are a group of highly toxic human-made chemicals resistant to heat, water, and oil.
-For decades, PFAS have been used for industrial applications, in firefighting foam, and in consumer products.
-Often referred to as “forever chemicals” PFAS do not break down in the environment and have been linked to serious health effects.
+Per- and polyfluoroalkyl substances (PFAS) are a group of toxic, human-made chemicals that resist heat, water, and oil.
+They’ve been used for decades in industrial applications, firefighting foam, and everyday consumer products.
+Known as "forever chemicals," PFAS don’t break down naturally and have been linked to serious health risks.

 What's happening now?